-The iliopsoas is a composite of two muscles -- the iliacus and the psoas major.
+The iliopsoas is composed of two muscles — the iliacus and the psoas major.
 These muscles, also known as the hip flexors, are the prime movers for flexing the thigh and flexing the trunk.
 The iliopsoas is the primary muscle worked during a hanging leg raise.

-The rectus femoris the is one of the four quadriceps muscles and is the most superficial muscle in the middle of the anterior thigh.
+The rectus femoris is one of the four quadriceps muscles.
+It's the most superficial muscle in the middle of the front of the thigh.
 This muscle works with the iliopsoas to flex the hips during a leg raise.
 The rectus femoris also crosses the knee joint and assists the other quadriceps muscles in extending the knee.

-The tensor fascia lata is a synergist of the iliopsoas and rectus femoris muscles during hip flexion.
+The tensor fascia latae assists the iliopsoas and rectus femoris muscles during hip flexion.
 The muscle is located on the upper lateral thigh and is enclosed between layers of connective tissue known as fascia.